day8/re-frame/docs/FAQs/laggy-input.md

   6. That means the text in the box will revert from `state B` to `state A` (the character just typed won't be in the input)
   7. Now if nothing happened till the next animation frame the situation would resolve itself.
 Because `state B` would be rendered next time because the event which included the new character would have been processed well before then.
   6. BUT if the user immediately types another character, the state dispatched will be `State A + new character`.
-The prevous character typed, which caused A -> B, is now lost.
+The previous character typed, which caused A -> B, is now lost.

 Bottom line: with very fast typing, characters can get dropped just before animation-frames.